Super Micro shares surge as AI boom drives 100,000 quarterly GPU shipments

 It "recently deployed more than 100,000 GPUs with liquid cooling solution (DLC) for some of the largest AI factories ever built," Super Micro said in a statement.

-Monday's rally provides a breath of relief to Super Micro's investors after the stock was slammed by mounting troubles, including Hindenburg Research disclosing a short position in the company last month.
+Monday's rally provides a breath of relief to Super Micro's investors after the stock was slammed by mounting troubles, including Hindenburg Research disclosing a short position in the company in August.

 Short interest in Super Micro is just over 20 per cent of its free float, worth about $3.59 billion, market research firm Ortex estimated.